anocaj/wasm-postgres-bridge/wasm/README.md

 This directory will contain the Rust source code for the WebAssembly module.

-## Setup (Task 4.1)
+## Setup

-The WASM module will be created in Task 4.1 with the following structure:
+The WASM module will be created with the following structure:

 ```
 wasm/